-The drawback of traditional manufacturing methods is that it is almost impossible to consistently manufacture high quality Shilajit-Mumie and guarantee the highest level of safety thereof.
-It has to do with the facts, that the substance if abnormally overheated will lose a substantial part of its native potency and use of questionable water sources and manufacturing utensils can diminish quality of the resin.
+The drawback of traditional manufacturing methods is that it is almost impossible to consistently manufacture high-quality Shilajit-Mumie and guarantee the highest level of safety thereof.
+It has to do with the facts, that the substance if abnormally overheated will lose a substantial part of its native potency and the use of questionable water sources and manufacturing utensils can diminish the quality of the resin.

-On the safety side traditional shilajit manufacturers never bothered with GMP (Good Manufacturing Practices) and never developed manufacturing methods, which would consistently result in a production of the high potency and premium quality resin suited for human consumption.
-Nevertheless, we have to stress that there are about three companies in the world who use traditional manufacturing and create mineral pitch of excellent quality.
-To such traditional manufacturers making high quality resin is more art than science.
+On the safety side, traditional shilajit manufacturers never bothered with GMP (Good Manufacturing Practices) and never developed manufacturing methods, which would consistently result in a production of the high potency and premium quality resin suited for human consumption.
+Nevertheless, we have to stress that there are about three companies in the world who use traditional manufacturing and create the mineral pitch of excellent quality.
+To such traditional manufacturers making high-quality resin is more art than science.

-Pürblack is different, because it creates the Live Resin, which is a result of both art and science combination.
+Pürblack is different because it creates Live Resin, which is a result of both art and science combination.
 The company uses unique manufacturing protocols based on the patent application filed with USPTO (United States Patent and Trademark Office) in 2012.

 Let’s look into what Pürblack is and how it’s made.
 Pürblack resin is made from the same raw material all high-end mineral pitch resins are made of.
 It is the resin bearing “rock” and not the “sedimentary rock formations”.
-The difference between two is that the “sedimentary rock formations” are usually leftovers of the resin bearing rock.
-The high-end resin manufacturer will always use the “rock”, because it is almost impossible to get sufficient amounts of high quality resin from the “sedimentary rock formations” usually one can only manufacture powders or “imitation Shilajit” from the sedimentary rock formations.
-In simple English this means that an initially high quality raw material has to be used to manufacture high quality resin.
+The difference between the two is that the “sedimentary rock formations” are usually leftovers of the resin bearing rock.
+The high-end resin manufacturer will always use the “rock” because it is almost impossible to get sufficient amounts of high-quality resin from the “sedimentary rock formations” usually one can only manufacture powders or “imitation Shilajit” from the sedimentary rock formations.
+In simple English, this means that an initially high-quality raw material has to be used to manufacture high-quality resin.